hey-mike/Notes/Architecture/data_itensive.md

 - Versioning data is often an afterthought in these libraries: as they are intended for quick and easy encoding of data, they often neglect the inconvenient problems of forward and backward compatibility.

 - Efficiency (CPU time taken to encode or decode, and the size of the encoded structure) is also often an afterthought.
 For example, Java’s built-in serialization is notorious for its bad performance and bloated encoding.

+### Formats for Encoding Data

+Programs usually work with data in (at least) two different representations:

+1. In memory, data is kept in objects, structs, lists, arrays, hash tables, trees, and so on.
+These data structures are optimized for efficient access and manipulation by the CPU (typically using pointers).

+2. When you want to write data to a file or send it over the network, you have to encode it as some kind of self-contained sequence of bytes (for example, a JSON document).
+Since a pointer wouldn’t make sense to any other process, this sequence-of-bytes representation looks quite different from the data structures that are normally used in memory.

+Thus, we need some kind of translation between the two representations.
+The translation from the in-memory representation to a byte sequence is called encoding (also known as serialization or marshalling), and the reverse is called decoding (parsing, deserialization, unmarshalling).